USS Mississinewa AO-59

 Margaret's Story

-Left: Margaret Pence, now known as “Peggy” Howell, christening the USS Mississinewa on March 28, 1944.
+Left: The late Margaret Pence, aka “Peggy” Howell, christening the USS Mississinewa on March 28, 1944.
 Click on Margaret’s photo to see the autographed picture of her christening the ship, and the photos she shared with us given to her by Captain Beck in 1945.

 Read More